nicholaswmin/automap/README.md

 it's own operations.

 As a general rule, the Redis philosophy is to avoid strict concurrency controls in favour of high-performance and high-availability.
-Strict data consistency guarantees usually go hand-in-hand with considerable performance penalties, no matter how "smart" the mechanism might appear.

-The above theory is described in the [CAP theorem][cap] and in far better detail than can be described here but the overall point is that unless you *really know what you're doing* you should probably avoid implementing your own concept of concurrency control and even consider not implementing any such additional control at all.

 ### Atomicity